 • Teens need about 8 to 9.5 hours of sleep per night.

 How can I tell if my child is sleep deprived?

-The telltale signs your child is sleep deprived can include grumpiness, a tendency to throw tantrums or hyperactivity.
-These could all signal that your child isn’t getting enough sleep.
-With some children, though, the behavioural signs are subtler.
+The tell tail signs your child is sleep deprived include a cranky disposition, a low frustration point, a tendency to throw tantrums and hyperactivity.
+These could all signal that your child isn't getting enough sleep.
+With some kids, though, the behavioural signs are subtler.
 If your child seems even-tempered but has trouble waking every morning, sleeps in whenever they have the chance, or falls asleep in the afternoon, they probably need more sleep.
 Some kids fall asleep every time they get in the car or whenever they sit down to watch TV.
-Others can’t even wait for an appropriate venue.
+Others can't even wait for an appropriate venue.
 In a survey conducted by the National Sleep Foundation, 15 percent of kids reported falling asleep at school.

 How can I get my child to bed earlier?

-If your child doesn’t already have a bedtime routine make sure you establish one.
+If your child doesn't already have a bedtime routine make sure you establish one.
 Choose a time close to the hour that they regularly fall asleep now.
-Ensure that bedtime is relaxing and a way for their body to slow down and prepare to sleep.
-A bath, a story, no screen time at least 1 hour before bed and some quiet time with you.
+Ensure that bedtime is relaxed and a way for the body to slow down and prepare to sleep.
+A bath, a story, no screen time at least 2 hours before bed and some quiet time with you.
 These will all become signals for your child that the day has ended.
 Once you have the routine down you can slowly move it up a few minutes every evening until they go to bed at a reasonable hour and are waking easily in the morning.

 Why use Glow Dreaming?

-Life is getting increasingly complicated, faster and busier and sometimes parents need help.
-That’s where Glow Dreaming comes in.
+Life is getting more complicated, faster and busier and sometimes parents need help and that’s where Glow Dreaming is the perfect tool.
 If your child has sleep issues Glow Dreaming will finally bring sleep to the ones that need it most.